 Why become a HERO Premier Member (HPM)?

-Scrutineering and Documentation will take place on Sunday 25th April with a mid to late morning start allowing time for those crews that wish to travel up on the Sunday plenty of time to arrive before formalities conclude at 4pm.
-Inexperienced crews may also wish to attend a one hour training session scheduled for 3.00pm on the Sunday.
+Scrutineering and Documentation will take place on Monday April 19th.
+A mid to late morning start will allow crews that wish to travel up to Scotland on the Monday, plenty of time to arrive before proceedings close at 4pm.
+Inexperienced crews may also wish to attend a one hour training session scheduled for the middle of the afternoon.

 *Itinerary Subject to Change